Welcome to the

 2 - Methods development for RNA imaging in live microbial cells based on the MS2 and PP7 systems

-Live imaging MS2 tagged mRNATutucci et al. 2022
+Live imaging MS2 tagged mRNAMaekiniemi et al. 2024

 3 - Regulation of filamentous fungi differentiation and biofilm formation